+- Improved Forest Management;

+- · Avoided Conversion; and

-Reforestation (which would replace the existing RGGI Afforestation category type).
+- Reforestation (which would replace the existing RGGI Afforestation category type).

-Wherever possible, the draft model rule is intentionally staying consistent with the (CARB) to leverage work done by CARB and the Climate Action Reserve (CAR), because the CARB program is expected to support a domestic supply of these offsets, and to provide consistency.
+Wherever possible, the Model Rule intentionally stays consistent with the (CARB) to leverage work done by CARB and the Climate Action Reserve (CAR), because the CARB program is expected to support a domestic supply of these offsets, and to provide consistency.

-In order to provide flexibility for states, state staff proposes to have a separate U.S. Forests Offset Protocol from the draft model rule with the intent that the draft model rule can incorporate the protocol by reference.
-States could choose to either incorporate the protocol by reference into state regulations, or choose to include the protocol language within state regulations.
+In addition to the Model Rule, States developed a separate U.S. Forests Offset Protocol, as stated above.
+States may choose to either incorporate the protocol by reference into state regulations, or choose to include the protocol language within state regulations.

-The RGGI protocol would use a discounting approach, instead of the buffer account approach used by CARB, to address reversals and ensure permanence.
+The RGGI protocol uses a discounting approach, instead of the buffer account approach used by CARB, to address reversals and ensure permanence.
 Forestry projects that have generated credits in a voluntary offset program would be permitted to transfer to the RGGI program, assuming that they meet all other RGGI requirements and there is no double-counting.
-The general additionality requirements of the model rule for existing RGGI offset categories are not being changed.
+The general additionality requirements of the Model Rule for existing RGGI offset categories have not changed.